nicolen68/this_view_tool/README.md

 # ThisViewTool

-> Various view specific methods for applications I use
+> Various view specific methods for applications that I use

 ## Installation